Some interesting articles about Steadicams

 focusing.
 When you're wearing the rig you've got your hands full so you

-need someone to focus for you but because of the fine balance of the system
+need someone to focus for you but because of the fine balance of the

-it's impossible to focus without disturbing the shot, so we use a remote
+it's impossible to focus without disturbing the shot, so we use a

 focus unit radioed to motors on the lens.
 The handset wheel is marked

 up as per the lens - the focus puller can now pull focus remotely.
-There

 is also a facility for a second lens control, so you can pull the iris